-0246 PRE-CALCULUS CP Prerequisite: 82 in Algebra II CP/72 in Algebra H/or Completion of MathIV/Trig 1 Credit
+0246 PRE-CALCULUS CP

+Prerequisite: 80 in Algebra II CP or Completion of Algebra II H

 This two-semester course, a functions approach to advanced algebra and trigonometry, covers the following topics: factoring, completing the square, discriminate, quadratic formula, equations of lines, polynomial and rational functions, partial fraction decomposition, linear and nonlinear systems of equations, linear programming, exponential and logarithmic functions, and matrices and determinants.
 Additional emphasis is given to the trigonometric functions including the unit circle, graphs, identities, and inverse functions and their graphs.
-This course is totally integrated with the TI-84+ calculator.
+This course is integrated with the TI-84+ calculator.

-0242 PRE-CALCULUS H Prerequisite: 82 in Algebra II H/93 in Algebra II CP and teacher endorsement & placement test 1 Credit
+0242 PRE-CALCULUS H Prerequisite: 85 in Algebra II H/90 in Algebra II CP or Department Chair Endorsement